Turkish oil wrestling

 Until 1975, there was no time limit to wrestling in Kirkpinar.
 The pehlivans would wrestle sometimes one, sometimes two days, until they could establish superiority to one another.
 Wrestling games would go on from 9am in the morning until dusk and the ones that could not beat each other would go on the next day.
 After 1975, wrestling was limited to 40 minutes in baspehlivan category.
 If there is no winner within these limits, the pehlivans wrestle for 7 minutes with scored recorded.
 The ones that can score points in this last part are accepted as the winners.
 In other categories, the wrestling time is limited to 30 minutes.
 If there is no winner after 7 minutes of score wrestling, then at the final stage the first pehlivan who scores a point is the winner, this is called as "golden point".
 In 1999 doping control was introduced during the Edirne Kirkpinar.

-The final wrestling matches are held on the 3rd day of Kirkpinar, the President of Turkey arrives at Edirne on this day to watch the finals.
+The final wrestling matches are held on the last day of Kirkpinar, usually the President of Turkey arrives at Edirne on this day to watch the finals.
 The baspehlivan's prize is given by the President, the "aga" (sponsor), and the mayor.
-In 2007 and 2008 the winner of the Kirkpinar Oil Wrestling was Recep Kara, so he became the "baspehlivan".
-In 2009 and 2010 Mehmet Yesil from Antalya beated Recep Kara becoming the "bas pehlivan".
-And finally in 2011 and 2012 Ali Gurbuz beated Recep Kara on the final matches holding the "bas pehlivan" title.

-Just before the final, the municipality organizes an auction.
+Just before the finals, the municipality organizes an auction.
 The bids are placed on a ram.
 The highest bidder becomes the "aga" of the next year's Kirkpinar and is the number one sponsor.
 He welcomes his guests and puts them up at the hotel, has big dinners, and organizes festivities.
 Also, he hands out the medals to the winners in their categories.
 In Edirne he is able to stop a match, disqualify wrestlers if necessary, and even to cancel the wrestling events all together.
-A Turkish businessmen from Trabzon, Mr. Seyfettin Selim, paid 200.000 Turkish Lira as the highest bid (approximately 87.000 Euros) and became the "Aga" of Kirkpinar in 2012, as he did during the past 3 years.
+A Turkish businessmen, Mr. Seyfettin Selim, paid 722.000 Turkish Lira as the highest bid (approximately 113.000 Euros) and became the "Aga" of Kirkpinar in 2019.
 The "aga of all agas" means the "sultan" of the country.
 Presidents like Ozal, Demirel and Gul have been among the spectators of Kirkpinar.

 Some of the great wrestlers: Kavasoglu Ibrahim the Great, Samdancibasi Kara Ibo, and Alico were head wrestlers (baspehlivan) of the Ottoman Sultan Abdulaziz.
 Alico established an unbreakable record of being "Baspehlivan" in Kirkpinar for 27 years.
 The Sultan, Abdulaziz took Kavasoglu and Samdancibasi on his trip to France and England.
 Yusuf the Great (Koca Yusuf), Kurtdereli, Adali, Kucuk Yusuf (Huseyin) and Dobrucali Yusuf Mahmut wretled in Europe and America, and were known around the world.
 Another wrestler, Kara Ahmet took the world champion title in 1899 in Paris.